-Your donor order will be placed from your donor clinic appointment, please do not try to order yourself through the website as several safety checks need to be undertaken.
-The donor coordinator nurse will discuss your choices, and you will be required to sign an order form in clinic for your selected donor.
-The donor coordinator nurse will then liaise with Fairfax and the andrology department to formalise this order.
-The consent forms of the donor and blood tests will be thoroughly checked to ensure safety in matching.
-This is due to the donors not being recruited by our department and therefore we are obliged to check all documents ahead of allocating to ensure HFEA standards have been maintained.
-A review of confirmed and potential family slots will also take place.
-The donor would need to be listed as under the UK 10-family limit to ensure your treatment with this donor would not breach this threshold.
-If there are any concerns during the processing stage this would be fed back to you as the recipient, and you may be required to select another donor.
-Mostly a shipment will be required from Fairfax in America for the procurement of these vials.
+Your donor order will be placed from your donor clinic appointment, please do not try to order yourself through the website as there are several safety checks that need to be undertaken.
+The donor coordinator nurse will discuss your choice and send order forms to the andrology department to formalise the order.
+Mostly a shipment will be required from Fairfax America for the procurement of these vials.
 This may take a couple of weeks.
 You will be contacted by the donor coordinator once the vials have arrived at Old Saint Marys Hospital ready for your use in treatment.
 You will then be advised that you can request treatment once vials are allocated.
-The number of donor sperm vials ordered for your treatment will depend on your planned treatment cycle/s and payment received if you are a fee-paying patient.
-We advise for payment of the donor sperm vials to be made ahead of the ordering appointment or on this same day for an order to be processed.
-We require 1 vial per treatment cycle and order a maximum of 3 vials at one time.
-Alternative options can be discussed during your clinic appointments.
-If you achieve a pregnancy, you will be given the option to purchase any further vials for potential future siblings if all vials allocated have not been used or paid for previously.
-Only the number of vials ordered and allocated at the time are what is secured for your treatment.
-Due to the high demand for donor sperm, it is not always possible to secure further vials of the same donor as this also relies on a donor to bank further samples.
-Whilst the family slot is reserved at point of order this again does not guarantee further vial requests can be processed unless vials are available.
-Therefore, depending upon your family plans and if you wish for full genetic siblings this may be something to consider once pregnancy is achieved.
-Legally sperm will only be stored in the department in line with the donors consent up to a maximum of 10 years from import.
+The number of donor sperm vials ordered for your treatment will depend on your planned treatment cycle/s.
+We require 1 vial per treatment cycle and order a maximum of 3 vials at a time.
+If you achieve a pregnancy, then you will be given the option to purchase any further vials for potential future siblings.
+Legally sperm will only be held in the department for a term of 10 years, as set out by the Human Fertilisation and Embryology Authority.